Key Takeaways

 - Redness around the eye

-- Swelling or the eye sticking out
+- Swelling or the eye looking pushed out

 - Squinting or keeping one eye closed

-- Cloudiness in the eye
+- Cloudiness in the eye itself

 - Pawing at the face or rubbing against surfaces